What does Fair Trade Mean?

 Liz Alig is a member of the Fair Trade Federation.
 This is not a certification because there is currently only a pilot program to certify clothing as fair trade; however, to become a member the Fair Trade Federation we went through a strenuous screening program and align our production with their fair trade standards.
 We work with many pioneers in the fair trade movement who are closely aligned with the fair trade organization and are changing the standards in the clothing industry.
 Fair Treatment of our employees in every area of our supply chain is deeply rooted in our company.

 What does Recycled Fashion Mean?

 Many of Liz Alig products are made from recycled fabrics meaning we use textiles that have a previous life as a garment or remnant fabric from factories.
-Using recycled fabric allows us to help prevent wasted textiles by giving them new life.
-Leanr
+Using recycled fabric allows us to help reduce excess waste of textiles.

 Where do You Get Your Recycled Fabrics?

 Liz Alig sources recycled fabrics in a variety of ways - most of it comes from bulk second hand clothing stores or the equivalent open air market in developing countries.
 Also, we use remnants and dead stock fabric from factories.
 There is a huge amount of second hand clothing that is shipped to developing countries when we are finished with it in the West.
 We source from these open-air markets where our production takes place.
 This both encourages their economic growth and reduces the amount of shipping that the raw materials take before they are made into your LizAlig garment.

 We have also learned how to be creative with our sourcing of recycled materials - we recycle things like: flour sacks from Ghana, ikat fabrics from Guatemala, and excess fabrics from factories in El Salvador and Cambodia.

 What other Types of Fabrics do you use?

 Liz Alig also partners with producers that use organic cotton, 100% cotton, hand woven silk, cotton, wool and banana fibers.